Our Services

 Published on: 4/24/2026

-Red light therapy shows promise as a complementary tool for easing endometriosis pain by reducing inflammation, improving circulation, modulating pain signals, and supporting tissue repair, though direct clinical trials in endometriosis patients remain limited.
+Red light therapy (RLT) may help ease endometriosis pain as a complementary treatment by reducing inflammation, improving circulation, modulating pain signals, and supporting tissue repair.
+However, direct clinical trials in endometriosis patients are still limited.

-There are several factors, including device type, wavelength, session parameters, and safety considerations, that can affect outcomes, so see below for the full breakdown of how to integrate RLT safely into your care and next steps to consider.
+Outcomes depend on several factors, including device type, wavelength, session length, and safety precautions.
+Below, you'll find a full breakdown of how to safely integrate RLT into your care plan and what next steps to consider.

 Endometriosis affects an estimated 10% of people assigned female at birth, often causing intense cramps, pelvic pain, fatigue and heavy periods.
 While mainstream treatments include painkillers, hormonal therapy or surgery, many seek complementary options.
 One promising approach is red light therapy (RLT), also known as photobiomodulation.
 Could red light therapy for endometriosis and cramps offer real relief?
 Below, we explore the science, practical tips, and safety considerations.